malhar-patil/Linux-Commands-Cheatsheet/commands.md

      2) '-l' or '--limit' to limit the number of entries that locate retrives.
      3) '-e' prints only the entries that are present at the time locate is run.
 - `sudo updatedb`: to update the database used by locate command.
+- `find`: to list all the files and folders in the present directory.
+- `find <filePath>/`: to find files and folders by path.
+- `find -type f`: to search and list only the regular files within the current directory and its sub-directories.
+- `find -type d`: to search and list for directories within the current directory and its sub-directories.